MaximilianFullStack/optigon-bridge-core/README.md

 # Optigon Protocol

-This is a bridge between Polygon and Optigon.
+This is a Ether bridge between Polygon and Optigon.

+It allows users to stake WETH/ETH depending on the network.